-LANGUES MODERNES ET ÉTUDES EUROPÉENNES – MODERN LANGUAGES AND EUROPEAN STUDIES – MODERNE SPRACHEN UND EUROPASTUDIEN
+LANGUES MODERNES ET ÉTUDES EUROPÉENNES – MODERN LANGUAGES AND EUROPEAN STUDIES – MODERNE SPRACHEN UND EUROPASTUDIEN – LENGUAS MODERNAS Y ESTUDIOS EUROPEOS

-Students in the Modern Languages and European Studies programme will develop advanced skills in French and/or English and/or German, and will study European thought and culture and film studies in depth.
+Students in the Modern Languages and European Studies programme will develop advanced skills in French and/or English and/or German and/or Spanish, and will study European thought and culture and film studies in depth.
 They will acquire a sound knowledge of the humanities and social sciences as well as political science, in particular on topics related to European studies.
 They will be able to pursue their careers in professional fields where these specialisations are required, e.g. European institutions, national and foreign public services, cultural organisations, foundations, companies, NGOs, etc.

 Download the organisation table of the programme: in French – in Greekin English